carpentries/instructor-training/_episodes/03-expertise.md

 > among facts or concepts.
 {: .callout}

-## Limitations of Expertise
+## Expertise and Teaching

 Because your learners' mental models will likely be less densely connected than your own, a conclusion that seems obvious to you will not seem that way to your learners.
+It's important to explain what you're doing step-by-step, and how each step leads to the next one.

 Another feature of expertise that has important consequences for teaching is the ability of experts to make use of *fluid representations*.
 Two ways of thinking about a problem will seem interchangable to an expert, but will not seem that way to a novice.
 For example,